Trump move could scrap or weaken law that protects social media companies | MarketScreener

 On Thursday, Trump said there is nothing he would rather do than get rid of his Twitter account but he had to keep it in order to circumvent the press and get his version of events to millions of followers.

+He took to Twitter again Thursday night to cast doubt around voting by mail, tweeting the practice would lead to "MASSIVE FRAUD AND ABUSE" and "THE END OF OUR GREAT REPUBLICAN PARTY."

-The protections of Section 230 have often been under fire for different reasons from lawmakers including Big Tech critic Senator Josh Hawley.
+The protections of Section 230 have been under fire for different reasons from lawmakers including Big Tech critic Senator Josh Hawley.
 Critics argue that they give internet companies a free pass on things like hate speech and content that supports terror organizations.

 Social media companies have been under pressure from many quarters, both in the United States and other countries, to better control misinformation and harmful content on their services.